evidentlyai/evidently/docs/book/monitoring/add_dashboard_tabs.md

 **Data source**.
 To populate the Dashboard, you must send the relevant data inside the snapshots.
 The Panels will be empty otherwise.
 Read more about [sending snapshots](snapshots.md).
 {% endhint %}

-You can choose how exactly to organize your Dashboard and which values to plot.
+You choose how exactly to organize your Dashboard and which values to plot.
 By default, the Dashboard for a new Project is empty.

-For both Evidently Cloud and self-hosted, you can design the monitoring Panels via API.
+For both Evidently Cloud and open-source, you can define the composition of monitoring Panels via API.
 This is great for version control.

 In Evidently Cloud, you can also:
+* Get pre-built Dashboards for Data Quality, Data Drift, etc.
 * Add and modify Panels directly in the user interface.
 * Add multiple Tabs on the Dashboard to logically group the Panels.
-* Use pre-built Dashboards for Data Quality, Data Drift, etc.

 # Pre-built dashboards
 {% hint style="success" %}